 id_form

-a string indicating which identification formula to be used.
-Options include "OM", "IPW1", or "IPW2".
-See 'Details' for more information.
+a `string` indicating which identification formula to be used.
+Options include "OM", "IPW1", "IPW2", or "DR".
+See 'Details' for information.

 a_form